 As an unsuspecting traveler in my early twenties in India, I began my journey with Ayurveda to heal my digestive system from a persistent cornucopia of parasitic infections.
 My yoga studies have brought me to India from my home base in New England annually for 17 years now.
 That’s a lot of travel in India!
-I have taught yoga on tours with Westerners, and have been responsible for helping keep the students healthy.
-These life experiences make me a good practitioner to be writing for the blog about how to avoid getting sick in India.
+I have taught yoga on tours with Westerners and have been responsible for helping keep the students healthy.
+These life experiences make me a good candidate to offer some tips on how to avoid getting sick in India.

 1. Get on the plane with a happy belly.
 Start now!

 This year I traveled right after Christmas, which is historically a bit of a tough time for my gut.
 I love Christmas cookies!
 I had a much harder time keeping healthy this year in my travels because I didn’t come out of the gate strong.
 Ayurveda sees what the body is accustomed to as an important element in digestion.
 If your diet and routines are far from what you see below, you will do well to start practicing some of the food observations here a month before you fly.
 Easy Digest liquid extract is also a wonderful formula to keep handy for those times your digestion might need a little boost.
 Another way to aid your digestion is by sipping on some CCF Tea throughout the day or after meals, especially after too many Christmas cookies!

 Your gut, given the chance, is going to manage the changes in atmosphere nicely.
 But overeating is hard to manage.
 Avoid overdoing all those amazing delicacies—I know sometimes it feels like you may never see this particular specialty again, but enjoy responsibly, and keep in mind your gut is only able to process the amount of food you can hold in your two palms at each meal.
 Avoid eating a lot before you expect to be sitting for long periods.